viklund/courses/rnaseq/1510/precourse.md

 **Introduction and chapter 1 + 2** from http://www.ee.surrey.ac.uk/Teaching/Unix/

-If you feel uncertatin how to work in a terminal window it is important that you go through this tutorial before you start.
+If you feel uncertain how to work in a terminal window it is important that you go through this tutorial before you start.